 - Registration at HIRUZ CTU.
-Please email the completed submission package in word-version to email@example.com.
+Please email the draft submission package in word-version to email@example.com.

 - Revision by HIRUZ CTU.
 HIRUZ CTU will revise all documents and will provide you feedback by email together with an internal reference number (BC-number).
-As soon as your trial is submitted to HIRUZ CTU, the need for an insurance and Clinical Trial Agreement or another type of scientific collaboration agreement will be evaluated.
+As soon as your submission packages is submitted to HIRUZ CTU, the insurance class and the need for agreements will be evaluated.

 - Submission to HIRUZ CTU.
-After HIRUZ CTU has received your final revised submission package, HIRUZ CTU will submit your dossier electronically to the Ethics Committee of Ghent University Hospital and Ghent University and FAMPH.
+After HIRUZ CTU has received your final revised submission package, HIRUZ CTU will submit your dossier electronically.

 - Approval and Site Initiation.
-Your trial can only start when a favorable opinion from the central EC and FAMHP has been received and as soon as all agreements are finalized (if applicable).
-In addition, in case Ghent University (Hospital) is sponsor, HIRUZ CTU will set-up a trial initiation visit at each participating site to discuss the practical aspects of the trial and provide the necessary training (ICH-GCP, protocol, ICF procedure, Investigator Site File, safety follow-up,…).
+Your trial can only start when a favorable opinion from EC/FAMHP has been received and as soon as all agreements are finalized (if applicable).
+In addition, HIRUZ CTU will set-up a trial initiation visit at each participating site to discuss the practical aspects of the trial and provide the necessary training (ICH-GCP/ISO14155, CIP, ICF procedure, Investigator Site File, safety follow-up,…).
 This initiation visit must take place before inclusion of the first patient at each site.